kovac031/DevQuestionsAndAnswers_CSharp/README.md

 var goodCustomersList = goodCustomers.ToList(); // gets some amount of customers based on criteria
 ```

+Because IEnumerable uses deferred execution, it can cause issues in specific situations - such as when you need to iterate and filter through a collection.
+Unlike a list, it will not have the entire collection stored in memory, but rather it will have to fetch it anew for each operation on an item (note to self, make a project to showcase the difference).

 ## 37. Describe the concept of lazy loading. *
 The approach in designing your code so that required data is loaded as necessary instead of in advance.
 E.g. not loading an entire list first and then narrowing it down.